 I am not really a guitar store!
 This is just a serious hobby.
 I am sure your wondering how to pronounce the name "Xhefri."
 It is simple—it is Albanian for "Jeffrey."
 I am not Albanian, but I was there right after the collapse of Communism and I was shown how to spell it in their language.
 Thought it was cool so I have been using it ever since!

-I have sold guitars to pro-players, and song writers such as David Loggins, Steve Cropper, Luke Fitton the guitarist with X Factor for Simon Cowell and tours with Kylie Minogue a few years back, and Ketil Stokkan, award winning recording artist in Norway.
+I have sold guitars to pro-players, and song writers such as David Loggins, Steve Cropper, Luke Fitton the guitarist with X Factor for Simon Cowell and who toured with Kylie Minogue a few years back, and Ketil Stokkan, award winning recording artist in Norway.
 Also many pro-musicians, as well as home pickers.

 A Tribute to My Father

 I want to pay tribute to my father who instilled a love for music in me as a child.
 During the Great Depression he use to "ride the rails" (freight trains for those of you who have never heard that term) and worked and played music in the CCC camps.
 He wrote his own music, as well as played songs by Jimmy Rogers, Merle Haggard, Hank Williams, and many other country classics.
 I lost interest in his music when was around 11 and started doing the "rock" thing.
 By the time I was 15, I was playing with guys that were between 22- 35.
 Before he died, I started to appreciate his music, so had the chance to "jam" with him several times.
 He was killed in a tragic accident when I was 23 years old.....